Community investment

 In our tobacco business, we help communities achieve this largely through the work of the JTI Foundation and markets-driven programs.
 We engage closely with partners and charities that respond to disasters, helping to revitalize communities so they can be more resilient in the future.

-Read more about the JTI Foundation on JT International sustainability website.
+Read more about the JTI Foundation on the JT International website.

 Case study